• Share this on:

 The market for organic avocados is relatively small, but with growing demand and limited supply.
 Organic avocados are especially interesting for consumers who value avocados for their healthy aspects.

 To market organic products in Europe, you must use organic production methods according to European legislation and apply for an organic certificate with an accredited certifier.
 The new legislation Regulation (EU) 2018/848 came into force in January 2022 after a year’s delay due to COVID-19.
-Inspection of organic products will become stricter to prevent fraud and producers in third countries will have to comply with the same set of rules as those producing in the European Union.
+Inspection of organic products will become stricter to prevent fraud and producers in third countries will have to meet the same set of rules as those producing in the European Union.

 Tips:

 • Consider organic avocados as a plus, not as a must.
 Remember that implementing organic production and becoming certified can be expensive.
 You must be prepared to comply with the entire organic certification process.
+Download the current list of control bodies and authorities to see which certifiers are active in your region.

 2. Through what channels can you get avocados on the European market?